Learn how to make chalk paint with the BEST recipe. Our readers have spoken—there is no better DIY chalk paint recipe on the internet!

 There are a million posts out there about chalk paint.
 Some love it, and some see no point paying extra money when there is good old latex paint.
 Having tried almost all the different brands of chalk paint and latex paint, I understand why chalk paint lovers swear by it.
-But I ended up loving my DIY chalk paint more than any “brand-name” chalk paint.
+But I ended up loving my own chalk paint more than any “brand-name” chalk paint.

-Here’s why this is the best chalk paint recipe out there and why you should learn how to make chalk paint for yourself:
+Here’s why this is the best homemade chalk paint recipe out there and why you should learn how to make chalk paint for yourself:

 - It’s almost as cheap as latex paint.